-In order to see whether or not the new taxonomy adds anything to explaining the export performance of resource-based products from Latin American countries to the US in the period between 1996 and 2002, I have re-applied the constant market share model just to the US imports
+In order to see whether or not the new taxonomy adds anything to explaining the export performance of resource-based products from Latin American countries to the US in the period between 1996 and 2002, I have re-applied the constant market share model just to the US imports of resource-based products (excluding energy related goods) and to the sample of products classified by the degree of differentiation.
+The results are in Tables (19) and (20).

-46 See Appendix A (5) for the detailed description of the machinery included in the sample.
+43 See Appendix A (5) for the detailed description of the machinery included in the sample.

-47 See Appendix A (6) for the rates of growth and total imports of each LOP product.
+44 See Appendix A (6) for the rates of growth and total imports of each LOP product.

-48 See Table (17) and Appendix A (7) and A (8) for the rates of growth and total imports of each DIF and HIGH-DIF product.

-49 See Table (10) for the growth-rates of US imports.
+45 See Table (17) and Appendix A (7) and A (8) for the rates of growth and total imports of each DIF and HIGH-DIF product.
+46 See Table (10) for the growth-rates of US imports.